Rookout/deployment-examples/java-scala-sbt/README.md

 # Quickstart Debugging sbt app using Rookout

-A sample application for debugging sbt app using Rookout.
+A sample application for debugging a Scala app using Rookout.

-Before following this guide we recommend reading the basic [Java + Rookout] guide

 ## Integrate Rookout into your sbt application

-To integrate Rookout into your existing sbt application, follow these steps:
+To integrate Rookout into your existing Scala application, follow these steps:

 1. [Download the Rookout Java Agent](http://repository.sonatype.org/service/local/artifact/maven/redirect?r=central-proxy&g=com.rookout&a=rook&v=LATEST)
 2. Add Rookout as a javaagent to your environment variable as following: